 Seattle REIA holds six meetings per year, usually on the 4th Thursday of each month.
 Saturday classes are also held each year in the Seattle area.

-Or, check out meetup.com for real estate investing groups in Seattle.
+Or, check out Seattle Meetups for real estate investing groups in Seattle.

 Seattle House Flipping Outlook

-House flipping in Seattle can be a lucrative venture for anyone willing to put in the effort and investment.
 The population of Seattle is growing quickly due to the beauty of the region and its strong tech centered economy.
-There are many homes built in previous decades that are prime for fixing up for house flippers.
 However, some issues related to the wet weather and age of the homes can pose potential problems for house flippers when renovating properties.
+Real estate laws in Seattle also require licensing as a contractor to do fix & flips.
 Even with these issues and new regulations limiting price appreciation, house flipping in Seattle can still provide great returns on investments when done successfully.